Mariusz Pudzianowski

-Mariusz Zbigniew Pudzianowski ([ˈmarjuʂ pudʑaˈnɔfskʲi]; born 7 February 1977), also known as "Pudzian" and "Dominator", is a Polish entrepreneur, mixed martial artist and former strongman competitor.
-With 43 international victories at a record 70% winning percentage in his strongman career he is considered by many to be one of the greatest strength athletes of all time.
+Mariusz Zbigniew Pudzianowski ([ˈmarjuʂ pudʑaˈnɔfskʲi]; born 7 February 1977), also known as 'Pudzian' and 'Dominator', is a Polish former strongman and mixed martial artist.
+With 43 international titles at a record 70% win percentage, 58 total wins, 71 podiums and 28 world records in his strongman career, he is widely regarded as one of the greatest and most decorated strength athletes of all-time.

-During his career as a strongman, Pudzianowski won five World's Strongest Man titles, the most in history.
-He also won two runner-up titles in 2006 and 2009 and made 9 out of 9 appearances into the World's Strongest Man final.
-He also won the Europe's Strongest Man a record, 6 times.
-In 2009, Pudzianowski debuted as a mixed martial artist.
-He is currently ranked #5 in the KSW Heavyweight rankings.
+During his career as a strongman, Pudzianowski won five World's Strongest Man titles in 2002, 2003, 2005, 2007 and 2008, the most in history.
+He also won two runner-up titles in 2006 and 2009 and made 9 out of 9 appearances into the World's Strongest Man final (a feat replicated only by Hafþór Júlíus Björnsson since then).
+While securing eight World Strongman Cup Federation wins and twelve Strongman Super Series wins, he also won the Europe's Strongest Man title a record six times and the Poland's Strongest Man title a record seven times.

+In 2009, Pudzianowski started his career as a mixed martial artist.
+By 2022, he won his 17th professional fight.

 Early years

 Mariusz Pudzianowski was born in Biała Rawska, Poland.
 His father, Wojciech, was a weightlifter.
 Pudzianowski quickly became interested in sports.
 Since the age of 11, he has been training the Kyokushin style of karate.
 His current grade is 4th kyu green belt.
 He began strength training at the age of thirteen.
 When he was fifteen, Pudzianowski also started training boxing, quitting after seven years.
 Pudzianowski debuted in professional sports at the age of sixteen, taking part in Polish Weightlifting Championship, in the bench press event.